YuvrajSingh-mist/Reinforcement-Learning/PPO/README.md

 This implementation has been tested on:
 - **CartPole-v1**: A classic control task where a pole is attached to a cart that moves along a frictionless track.
 - **LunarLander-v3**: A more complex environment where an agent must land a lunar module on a landing pad.
+- **Pendulum-v1**: A continuous control task where the agent learns to balance a pendulum by applying torque.
 - **CarRacing-v3**: A continuous control environment where the agent learns to drive a car around a track from a top-down view.
 - **ViZDoom Basic**: A 3D first-person shooter environment where the agent learns to navigate and collect health packs.